 THOMAS GRAHAM: Susanne, this show is really about telling the stories of individuals who have been motivated into action by their faith.
 Take us back and give us an introduction to your life story, particularly the role of faith in your upbringing and family, and how that has grown or changed over the years.

 SUSANNE BERGER: Thomas, I grew up in a very loving home where both of my parents had come to faith in Christ in their late twenties while raising their family.
 I grew up in West Virginia, and while we were never poor, both my parents were from working-class homes and were the first to graduate from college.
 They sacrificed for us to do the same.
 They raised us in the faith, and they taught us about the Lord.
-I accepted Jesus as my savior at a very young age, grew up going to church and having a relationship with the Lord, and quite frankly, grew up very happily and with very little suffering, I’ll have to say.
+I accepted Jesus as my savior at a very young age, grew up going to church and having a relationship with the Lord, and quite frankly, grew up very happy and with very little suffering, I’ll have to say.
 Went to college, got a nursing degree, married and moved here to Raleigh where we raised our four children.
 My faith has changed over the years, primarily because I believe initially I was a bit naïve.
 I think life gets hard as we grow up and suffering comes along, and suffering can mature us, and it certainly has for me.

 THOMAS GRAHAM: Susanne, as a nurse in both hospital and clinic settings, what role has this faith played as both a guide and a support in your work?